agilira/iris/docs/SYNC_INTEGRATION_GUIDE.md

 ## Overview

-The `Sync()` method in Iris is a critical component for ensuring data integrity in logging operations.
-It guarantees that all buffered log records are written to the output destination before returning.
+The `Sync()` method in IRIS ensures data integrity by guaranteeing that all buffered log records are written to the output destination before returning.
+With Iris's auto-scaling architecture, sync operations are optimized automatically based on your workload patterns.

 ### Why Sync() Matters